flutter/website/faq.md

 ### How does Flutter run my code on Android? {#run-android}

-The engine's C/C++ code is compiled with Android's NDK, and any Dart code is AOT-compiled into native code.
-The app runs using the native instruction set (no interpreter is involved).
+The engine's C/C++ code is compiled with Android's NDK, and both the SDK's and your app's Dart code are ahead-of-time compiled into a native, ARM library.
+That library is then included in a "runner" Android project, and the whole thing's built into an APK.
+When the app is launched, it loads the Flutter library, and then delegates rendering, handling input, and so on to the compiled Flutter and app code.
+This is similar to the way many game engines work.

+Debug builds use a Virtual Machine (VM) to run Dart code (hence the "debug" banner they show to remind people that they're slightly slower) in order to enable stateful hot reload.

 ### How does Flutter run my code on iOS? {#run-ios}

-The engine's C/C++ code is compiled with LLVM, and any Dart code is AOT-compiled into native code.
-The app runs using the native instruction set (no interpreter is involved).
+The engine's C/C++ code is compiled with LLVM, and both the SDK's and your app's Dart code are ahead-of-time compiled into a native, ARM library.
+That library is then included in a "runner" iOS project, and the whole thing's built into an `.ipa`.
+When the app is launched, it loads the Flutter library, and then delegates rendering, handling input, and so on to the compiled Flutter and app code.
+This is similar to the way many game engines work.

+Debug builds use a Virtual Machine (VM) to run Dart code (hence the "debug" banner they show to remind people that they're slightly slower) in order to enable stateful hot reload.

 ### Does Flutter use my system's OEM widgets?